Learn More About:

 With skilled professional help, postpartum depression is treatable and temporary.
 If untreated, symptoms can worsen or last longer than they need to, so reaching out for help is an important first step.

-If you are concerned about postpartum depression, talk to your physician, and learn more about Cone Health’s Feelings After Birth Support Group, which is led by a registered nurse and enables new mothers to support each other.
+We are here to help you with postpartum depression.
+If you are concerned about postpartum depression, talk to your physician and learn more about Cone Health’s Mom Talk Support Group.
+This group is led by a registered nurse and enables new mothers to support each other.
 To learn more, call (336) 832-6682.

 Occasional feelings of anger and resentment toward the demands of the baby are normal and occur with most parents.
 But sometimes those feelings are so overwhelming that parents fear they may hurt their baby.
 If you should have this feeling or find you are having trouble responding to your baby’s needs, seek help immediately.